House of Loredan: Relationship with the Jewish community

 Despite playing a part in the creation of the first Jewish ghetto, the decision to do so was not only made by Leonardo Loredan, but by other senators who advocated for segregation believing that the presence of Jews in the city and their money lending practices would degrade the Christian morals and values of Venetian citizens.
-Later in the 16th century, some members of the Loredan family, including Pietro Loredan, fought in the Senate for the reduction of the sum the Jews had to pay for their “conduct”.
+Later in the 16th century, some members of the Loredan family, including Pietro Loredan, fought in the Senate for the reduction of the sum the Jews had to pay for their "conduct".

-In the 17th century onwards, the Loredans were noted for supporting and taking in Jews arriving in Venice, several of whom adopted the “Loredan” name in recognition of the family's generosity.
+In the 17th century onwards, the Loredans were noted for supporting and taking in Jews arriving in Venice, several of whom adopted the "Loredan" name in recognition of the family's generosity.
 For instance, records exist of a Spanish Jewish family fleeing persecution in Spain who took the Loredan name after a member of the Loredan family sponsored their education and conversion to Christianity.
 As a result, descendants of these Loredan converts can be found in the former Venetian territories and the diaspora.

 In the 18th century, as Captain General of the Sea, one Loredan wrote letters of recommendation for many Jews from Mediterranean cities and islands, and helped them with affording and boarding ships bound for Venice.

+Patronage and impact on art history

+Loredans in art

+Many Loredans were portrayed by renowned artists of the Venetian School contemporaneous to the family members who had commissioned the associated artworks, and also posthumously.
+The most famous of these is the Portrait of Doge Leonardo Loredan, painted by Giovanni Bellini in 1501/02, around the time of Leonardo's ascension to the dogeship, and now on display at the National Gallery in London.
+Vittore Carpaccio's Portrait of Leonardo is another famous depiction of the doge, displayed at the Museo Correr.
+Another well-known depiction of him is the Portrait of Doge Leonardo Loredan with Four Sons, again by Bellini, and now on display at the Gemäldegalerie in Berlin.
+Leonardo Loredan was also featured in paintings by Gentile Bellini, Palma the Younger, Vincenzo Catena, Domenico Tintoretto, Carlo and Gabriele Caliari, Pompeo Batoni, Francesco Maggiotto, as well as various other painters, and in sculptures created by the likes of Girolamo Campagna, Danese Cattaneo, and Pietro Lombardo.
+He was also depicted posthumously in a number of paintings celebrating his victory over the League of Cambrai.
+The second Loredan doge, Pietro, was likewise portrayed by a number of artists; the most famous depiction of him is the Portrait by Tintoretto, painted in 1567 and now on display at the Kimbell Art Museum in Fort Worth, Texas.
+Palma the Younger's Doge Pietro Loredan Beseeching the Virgin is another famous depiction, located at the Doge's Palace.
+The third doge, Francesco, was portrayed in the 18th century by Fortunato Pasquetti and Jacopo Guarana, among others.